azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 **3. Setting up scanning identity**

-The AzTS setup basically provisions your subscription with the ability to do daily scans and sends the scan results to your Log Analytics workspace.
+The AzTS setup basically provisions your subscriptions with the ability to do daily scans for security controls.
-To do the scanning, the setup process requires a [User-assigned Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (central scanning identity owned by you) and 'Reader' access to target subscriptions on which scan needs to be performed.
+To do the scanning, it requires a [User-assigned Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (central scanning identity owned by you) and 'Reader' access to target subscriptions on which scan needs to be performed.

 i) You can create user-assigned managed identity with below PowerShell command or Portal steps [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal)